 In this analysis, we investigated if there were any significant differences between the tones used in describing adoptable cats and dogs on Petfinder.
 According to our results, we can say that the tones in descriptions of both animals are not similar in that a few tones are different between the adoptable animal descriptions.
 Some other interesting findings include:

-• The gender of the animal does not appear to have any meaningful difference in the tone used in descriptions as the mean scores were somewhat equal across animal gender.
+Sadnesstone has a much higher mean score in adoptable cat descriptions compared to dogs.
+Still, at the same time, cat descriptions have a stronger tone of confidence, especially in senior cats. - The gender of the animal does not appear to have any meaningful difference in the tone used in descriptions as the mean scores were somewhat equal across animal gender.

-• Fear and Anger tones were not found in most descriptions, regardless of species or other factors.
+FearandAngertones were not found in most descriptions, regardless of species or other factors.